 - Support environmental and permit compliance activities

-A combination of local, state, and federal funds will support the project, while Express Lane tolls will cover Express Lane improvements.
+A combination of local, state, and federal funds support the project, while Express Lane tolls will cover Express Lane improvements.

 Beyond the Blueprints